susanBuck/notes/05_Laravel/18_JavaScript.md

 @stop
 ```

+Note that this footer is yielded in the the master layout right before the closing `</body>` tag.
+This is generally the ideal spot for JavaScript code.

+In the above footer code, we included two javascript files: jQuery and a `search.js` file that will house our JavaScript code.

 Here's the contents of `/public/js/search.js`:
 ```js
 /*-------------------------------------------------------------------------------------------------
 Demo 1) Getting JSON data as a result and letting JS decide where to put the data on the page